-Legalization of marijuana in Oregon, United States 2018.
+Legalization of Marijuana in Oregon, United States 2018.

 The Junky G Articles.

-The state has a long history with marijuana, dating all the way back to 11973, when Oregon became the first state to decriminalize possession of small amounts of marijuana, turning it from a jailable offense to something more akin to a traffic violation.
+The state has a long history with marijuana, dating all the way back to 1973, when Oregon became the first state to decriminalize possession of small amounts of marijuana, turning it from a jailable offense to something more akin to a traffic violation.

 Despite the general atmosphere of victory after a hard-fought battle in Oregon, not everyone was pleased with the outcome.
 The city of Coos Bay was one example; they had against marijuana legalization ever since it was first introduced as a medicinal resource.

 Coos Bay imposed a year-long ban on all marijuana sales when medical marijuana was first legalized in the state of Oregon, citing that they needed time to update their zoning laws to allow space for dispensaries.
 In addition to expressing concerns about zoning, city officials cited federal law as the reason for their hesitation.

-Retroactive Expungement for Marijuana Offenses
+Push for Retroactive Expungement for Marijuana Offenses

 The District of Columbia included a similar provision in its legalization bill, but so far many of the other states with legal access to recreational marijuana have missed this opportunity.